 Tambaqui - Members of the sub-family Colossoma of the Characidae, tambaqui (Colossoma macroponum) are oval-shaped, physically built like a stocky permit or jack.
 They have a golden to olive green back and an inky purple to black ventral area.
 An omnivorous characid relative of the piranha, tambaqui have dazzling teeth that look eerily like a set of human dentures.
 These fish have amazing jaw strength as they often feed on rock hard jungle seeds.
 They can crush a 4/0 saltwater hook as if it were made of baling wire.
 These fish are so strong that the locals fish for them with stout green saplings secured to 120-pound monofilament, heavy cable and 6/0 tuna hooks!

 Tambaqui can get huge.
 Specimens of 3 feet in length and weighing in at over 70 pounds are not exceptional.
-Unfortunately for the sportfisherman, these highly prized (and pricey) food fish are heavily harvested by commercial fishermen, especially during their spawning migrations when they are at their most vulnerable.
+Unfortunately for the sportfisherman, these highly prized (and pricey) food fish are heavily harvested by commercial fishermen, especially during their spawning migrations when they are at their most accessible.
 This doesn't leave too many options for a successful sport fishery, although pockets of these big characins are sometimes encountered by peacock anglers in small tributaries of some peacock bass rivers.

 Pirapitinga — Thankfully pirapitinga (Piaractus brachypomus) are not as highly desireable a food fish and they are not heavily harvested in any organized manner in the Amazon basin.
 This fortuity enables sportfishermen to readily access them in their low water habitat.
-Also a migratory species, these broad shouldered and brawny fish often reside near fast current and are perfectly fit for such an environment.
+Also a migratory species, these broad shouldered and brawny fish reside in or near fast current and are perfectly fit for such an environment.
 They have huge anal fins and extremely wide, thick tails.
 When hooked they use their powerful oval body against the current and make incredible heart stopping runs.
 With the force of fast water added to their own weight and power, they can be almost unstoppable.

-Typical tackle for these fish is similar to that used for big peacock bass, dorado and payara.
+Typical tackle for these fish is similar to that used for big peacock bass and payara.
 Thirty to fifty pound-braid and an equally-stout wire leader are essential.
 When water levels are extremely low, thereby denying them access to fruit from overhanging branches, they will opportunistically take a variety of lures.
 Some of the best include; Blue Fox Vibrax spinners (#5), Yo Zuri Surface Squirt, and 5-inch jerk baits.
 When the waters rise just a bit, pirapitinga will quickly apprehend a sweet piece of jungle fruit dead drifted on a big circle hook!

 Pirapitinga can be taken on fly with a fast action 9 or 10-weight fly rod.
 They will take some of the same flies listed in the dorado section, including heavily-dressed 3/0 Cloussers and Muddlers (they seem to prefer blue for some strange reason).
 They also take "fruit flies," which are nothing more than brightly-colored deer hair (yellow or bright orange are good) spun and clipped to look like a chestnut-sized jungle fruit.